Skip to Content

 TIP: convince them to take you as early as possible.
 Everyone wants to start the tour at 9.30, but we opted for a private tour and went at 8 am.
 The reason you want to go as early as possible is to see as many turtles as possible.
 The later you come, the lower the chance of a sighting.

-If snorkeling with the turtles isn’t your highest priority then I’d suggest coming to the sculptures first, and then to Turtle Bay.
-We took our sweet time observing all the turtles so by the time we made it to the sculptures there were already a few more boats out and about.
+If snorkeling with turtles isn’t your top priority, I recommend heading to the sculptures first, then making your way to Turtle Bay later.
+We spent plenty of time enjoying the turtles, and by the time we reached the sculptures, there were already a few more boats in the area.

 6. Party on Gili T